 - Other federal aid

-If Adventist University of Health Sciences is not required to return all of the unearned loan funds, the student must return the remaining amount.
+If FHCHS is not required to return all of the unearned loan funds, the student must return the remaining amount.
 Any loan funds that the student has to return will be repaid according to the terms of the promissory note.

-If a student withdraws from Adventist University of Health Sciences during a trimester and the total amount of federal funds the student earned is greater than the total amount disbursed, the student may be eligible to receive a post-withdrawal disbursement.
-For the post-withdrawal disbursement, the University can credit grants for tuition, fees, room and board (without authorization) and for other educational charges (with authorization from the student or parent) up to the amount of outstanding charges.
-Adventist University must notify the student, or the parent for a parent PLUS loan, in writing prior to making any post-withdrawal disbursement of loan funds.
-The University will send written notification to the student or parent within 30 days of the date that the University determined that the student withdrew.
+If a student withdraws from the College during a trimester and the total amount of federal funds the student earned is greater than the total amount disbursed, the student may be eligible to receive a post-withdrawal disbursement.
+For the post-withdrawal disbursement, the College can credit grants and loans for tuition, fees, room and board (without authorization) and for other educational charges (with authorization from the student or parent).
+The College will send written notification to the student or parent within 30 days of the date that the College determined that the student withdrew.
 Confirmation must be received before the funds can be credited to the account or directly disbursed.
 The written notification will:

 - Include the grant and/or loan to be credited and the grant and/or loan available as direct disbursement.

 - Explain that the student or parent may accept or decline some or all of the post-withdrawal disbursement.